Kizzuwatna: History

-and an overland trade route from the Hittite Lower Land to Ebla, Alalakh and Carchemish during the Middle Bronze Age.
+and an overland trade route from the Hittite Lower Land to Ebla, Alalakh, and Carchemish during the Middle Bronze Age.

-King Sargon of Akkad claimed to have reached the Taurus Mountains (the silver mountains) in the 23rd century BC.
-However, archaeology has yet to confirm any Akkadian influence in the area.
-The trade routes from Assyria to the karum in the Anatolian Highlands went through Kizzuwatna by the early 2nd millennium BC.
+King Sargon of Akkad claimed to have reached the Taurus Mountains (the "silver mountains") in the 23rd century BC; however, archaeology has yet to confirm any Akkadian influence in the area.
+The trade routes from Assyria to the karum in the Anatolian highlands passed through Kizzuwatna by the early 2nd millennium BC.

-First mentions of the kingdom of Kizzuwatna with the name Adaniya appear at the end of 16th century BC in diplomatic documents of the Hittite kingdom, in the Edict of Telipinu, regarding to political problems in the region.
-One of the earliest direct sources mentioning the name Kizzuwatna is a cretula from Tarsus, stamped with the seal of king Išpudaḫšu.
-"The seal’s short inscription also mentions the name of his father, Pariyawatri, which raises the question of whether Pariyawatri was king or not."
+The first mentions of the kingdom of Kizzuwatna under the name Adaniya appear at the end of the 16th century BC in diplomatic documents of the Hittite kingdom, in the Edict of Telipinu, concerning political problems in the region.
+One of the earliest direct sources mentioning the name Kizzuwatna is a cretula from Tarsus stamped with the seal of King Išpudaḫšu.
+The seal’s short inscription also mentions the name of his father, Pariyawatri, which raises the question of whether Pariyawatri was king.

-The kings of Kizzuwatna at the end of 16th century BC onwards had frequent contact with the Hittites to the north.
-The earliest Hittite records seem to refer to Kizzuwatna (as Adaniya) along with Arzawa in Western Anatolia, as Luwia.
+From the end of the 16th century BC onwards, the kings of Kizzuwatna maintained frequent contact with the Hittites to the north.
+The earliest Hittite records seem to refer to Kizzuwatna (as Adaniya), along with Arzawa in western Anatolia, as Luwia.

-In the power struggle that arose between the Anatolian Hittite kingdom and the northern Mesopotamian Hurrian kingdom of Mitanni, in the 15th and early 14th centuries BC, Kizzuwatna became a strategic partner because of its location.
-Isputahsu made a treaty with Hittite King Telepinu.
+In the power struggle between the Anatolian Hittite kingdom and the northern Mesopotamian Hurrian kingdom of Mitanni in the 15th and early 14th centuries BC, Kizzuwatna became a strategic partner owing to its location.
+Isputahsu concluded a treaty with the Hittite king Telepinu.
 Later, Kizzuwatna shifted its allegiance, perhaps because of a new ruling dynasty.
-The city-state of Alalakh, to the south, expanded under its new vigorous leader, Idrimi, himself a subject of the Mitannian king Barattarna.
-King Pilliya of Kizzuwatna had to sign a treaty with Idrimi.
-The treaty was for fugitives exchanges between Idrimi and Pilliya.
+The city-state of Alalakh to the south expanded under its energetic leader Idrimi, himself a subject of the Mitannian king Barattarna.
+King Pilliya of Kizzuwatna was obliged to sign a treaty with Idrimi concerning the exchange of fugitives between Idrimi and Pilliya.

-Pilliya also made peace with the Hittite king Zidanta II, signing a parity treaty between the two.
+Pilliya also made peace with the Hittite king Zidanta II, signing a parity treaty.